-TSU CATALOG FACT SHEET #10 DEGREE PROGRAMS: COLLEGE OF BIBILCAL STUDIES COLLEGE OVERVIEW The TSU College of Biblical & Theological Studies awards degrees at the, graduate and doctoral levels (see the Undergraduate Degree Programs Fact Sheet for bachelors degree overviews).
+TSU CATALOG FACT SHEET #10a DEGREE PROGRAMS: COLLEGE OF BIBILCAL & THEOLOGICAL STUDIES COLLEGE OVERVIEW The TSU College of Biblical & Theological Studies awards degrees at the, graduate and doctoral levels (see the Undergraduate Degree Programs Fact Sheet for bachelors degree overviews).
 Committed to the Divine inspiration and authority of the Bible, the College offers a rich variety of courses, supported by faculty members who are qualified in and dedicated to their teaching disciplines.
 Members of the Colleges international faculty routinely participate in lectures, seminars and symposia held at the TSU campus in Albuquerque and other venues.
-MASTER OF ARTS or MASTER OF DIVINITY in BIBLICAL STUDIES - Total semester credit hours (SCH): 48 (MA) or 66 (MDiv) (including relevant transfer and portfolio credit) - MA prerequisites: a bacheloros degree (or equivalent) including 35 SCH general studies (or equivalent) - MDiv prerequisites: a bacheloros degree (or equivalent) - Language requirement: biblical languages are not required, but are highly recommended.
-MAJOR COURSES: (all courses are 3 SCH) BS511 Biblical Hermeneutics BS521 Christian Apologetics BS620 OT: Pentateuch BS621 OT: Historical Books BS623 OT: Wisdom Literature & Psalms BS624 OT: Prophetic Literature BS610 NT: Intertestamental History & Historical Context BS611 NT: Gospels & Acts BS612 NT: Letters & Revelation BS681 Thinking Critically About the Old Testament BS682 Thinking Critically About the New Testament ELECTIVE COURSES: (all courses are 3 SCH; courses may be selected from other TSU Colleges) BS531 OT: Backgrounds BS532 OT Book Exposition BS691 Analysis of Higher Critical Theory BS692 NT Book Exposition DOCTOR OF PHILOSOPHY or MINISTRY in BIBLICAL STUDIES - Total semester credit hours (SCH): 45 (including relevant transfer and portfolio credit) - PhD prerequisites: a relevant master degree (or equivalent) - DMin prerequisites: a relevant master degree (or equivalent) - Language requirement: A good working knowledge of both biblical Hebrew and Greek as demonstrated by course work and/or personal evaluation may be required, depending on the area of concentration.
-SECTION ONE: (15 SCH) Doctoral Reading & Research in major focus area (as assigned by Academic Advisor in consultation with the Dean) SECTION TWO: (15 SCH) Doctoral Seminars in major focus area (as assigned by Academic Advisor in consultation with the Dean) SECTION THREE: (15 SCH) BS985 Dissertation/Project: Writing, Defense, & Publication
+MASTER OF ARTS or MASTER OF DIVINITY in BIBLICAL & THEOLOGICAL STUDIES - Total semester credit hours (SCH): 48 (MA) or 66 (MDiv) (including relevant transfer and portfolio credit) - MA prerequisites: a bachelorc degree (or equivalent) including 35 SCH general studies (or equivalent) - MDiv prerequisites: a bacheloros degree (or equivalent) - Language requirement: biblical languages are not required, but are highly recommended.
+COURSES in BIBLICAL STUDIES: (all courses are 3 SCH) BS511 Biblical Hermeneutics BS530 Biblical Exegesis & Exposition BS521 Christian Apologetics BS542 English Tools for Biblical Languages BS571 New Testament Historical Books BS573 New Testament Epistles: 1 Corinthians to Jude BS582 Thinking Critically about the Old Testament BS583 Thinking Critically about the New Testament COURSES in THEOLOGICL STUDIES: (all courses are 3 SCH) TH492 Theology of the New Testament TH505 Exegetical Theology TH509 Theological Survey NT I TH510 Theological Survey NT II TH551 History of Christian Thought I TH552 History of Christian Thought II TH603 Theology of the Book of Romans TH604 Theology of the Book of Hebrews TH606 Theology of the Book of Revelation TH900 Independent Study TH901 Independent Study ELECTIVE COURSES: Courses may be selected from other TSU Colleges.
+TH506 Theological Survey OT I TH507 Theological Survey OT II TH508 Theological Survey OT III